fieldryand/goflow/Readme.md

 }
 ```

-[Download the front-end from the release page](https://github.com/fieldryand/goflow/releases/latest/download/goflow-assets.tar.gz), untar it, and move it to the location specified in `goflow.Options.AssetBasePath`.
+[Download the front-end from the release page](https://github.com/fieldryand/goflow/releases/latest/download/goflow-ui.tar.gz), untar it, and move it to the location specified in `goflow.Options.UIPath`.
 Now run the application with `go run main.go` and see it in the browser at localhost:8181.

 ## Use case